joesparrow/palindromeevents/index.md

 So, this event is a celebration of a palindrome date, or it is a thinly veiled excuse to do some exercise to earn a medal.

-# Taking part
+# How do I take part?

 Interested?
+Cool!
 Read on.

 ## How much does it cost?

-Well, to cover the cost of making the medal and posting it to you it will cost you around £4 (yet to be finalised), with *no profit* for anyone.
+To cover the cost of making the medal and posting it to you it will cost you around £4 (yet to be finalised), with **no profit** for anyone.

-## How do I take part?
+## What do I do?

 Easy, on February 12th 2021, log some exercise in a way that can be evidenced.

-You can run, cycle, walk, row, do the samba, whatever, as long as it's in a a COVID-safe way.
+You can run, cycle, walk, row, do the samba, whatever, as long as it's in a **COVID-safe way**.

 You can do practically anything that involves moving yourself over a distance.
 You don't have to go outside to do this either, it's meant to be an inclusive event.